-Because of the short foreign exchange position in 2016 and 2015, the Company is particularly exposed to fluctuations in the EUR/PLN exchange rate.
+Because of its open short FX position, the Company is particularly sensitive to changes in EUR/PLN exchange rates.
 The table below presents the potential effects a 5% depreciation of the Polish zloty against the euro would have on the financial results and the equity of the Company.